gdat515-sjfc-students/jsmyrski-assignment2/Assignment2.md

 Since Superbowl weekend is right around the corner, it got me thinking about all of the delicious snacks I will be eating during the big game.
-One of the most commonly consumed foods during this day, especially in the Western New York area, is chicken wings.
+One of the most commonly consumed foods during this day, especially in the Western New York area, are chicken wings.
 Chicken in general is a commonly consumed food throughout the United States.
 However, with the rise of health conscience individuals and the increase of fad diets and plant-based foods, how will this affect the overall consumption of